 I continue to cook three meals a day.
-Even though there has been some movement in restaurant openings here.
+Even though life is opening in every way, which makes me so happy and grateful.
 I just don’t feel comfortable eating outside our home…not quite yet.
 It’s a good thing that I love to cook.

 As I cook, I am often reminded of my restaurant days, when I cooked from the moment I opened my eyes until the moment before I closed them or so it seemed.
 I loved the kitchen life, every second of sweat, pressure, in an almost violent atmosphere as the crew battled to stay in step with the chef’s demands with orders flying through the door at breakneck speed.
 I was young and had never felt more alive or more at home.( I was only sensitive to the chef’s screaming as we worked.
 I have always been sensitive to yelling.)